tulioz/Dot-Files/README.md

 You will have to open up a new terminal to see the changes, you might also have to log out and log back in.

 #### Mac OS X
 If you have administrator privileges, you must fix an Apple misconfiguration in Mac OS X 10.7 Lion by renaming `/etc/zshenv` to `/etc/zprofile`, or Zsh will have the wrong `PATH` when executed non-interactively by scripts.

 #### Troubleshooting
 For real troubleshooting check [this](https://github.com/sorin-ionescu/oh-my-zsh#troubleshooting) out.

 #### Usage
 For oh-my-zsh usage instructions go [here](https://github.com/sorin-ionescu/oh-my-zsh#usage).

+### virtualenvwrapper
+zshrc comes with variables necessary for the use of virtualenvwrapper.
+To set up your full Python environment do the following:

+1. Install pip:

+	`sudo easy_install pip`

+* Install virtualenv:

+	`sudo pip install virtualenv`

+* Install virtualenvwrapper:

+	`sudo pip install virtualenvwrapper`

+* Ensure that ~/dev is created or change the PROJECT_HOME directory.
+This is done so that `mkproject` works properly.